AchillesSium/Chat-Bot/README.md

   - Make sure the file is **not** added to git
 - Install [ngrok](https://ngrok.com/download)

+For now, you also need to download the json-formatted sample data files `people-simple.json` and `allocation.json` to the parent directory of your repository.

 The following will need to be done for each testing session, i.e. when ever you restart ngrok.